pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-GenericConsole.md

 The classic library supports multiple target machines and each target may have its own idiosyncratic method of controlling print position and other limitations such as reserving areas of the screen for status lines etc

-To simplify cross-platform porting, classic provides a VT100/ANSI emulation library that understands standard control sequences that will also work on Linux, Mac, or even Windows consoles.
+To simplify cross-platform porting, classic provides a ANSI/VT100 emulation library that understands standard control sequences that will also work on Linux, Mac, or even Windows consoles.
 For the highest degree of portability using the ANSI driver is recommended.

-In general, the ANSI driver will prefer using a graphics mode which may well be slow, additionally the ANSI driver is a large chunk of code, adding into the project may well increase the size of your project by around 2-3K.
+In general, the ANSI driver will prefer using a graphics mode which may well be slow, additionally the ANSI/VT100 driver is a large chunk of code, adding into the project may well increase the size of your project by around 2-3K.

-As a smaller (around 400 bytes) alternative, the classic library provides a generic console driver which allows classic applications to use the same control codes across targets without the overhead of the ANSI library.
+As a smaller (around 400 bytes) alternative, the classic library provides a generic console driver which allows classic applications to use the same control codes across targets without the overhead of the ANSI/VT100 library.

 For certain platforms where native print positioning is not trivially available (for example trs80, Sprinter, Nascom, Z1013), it is enabled by default providing richer functionality than was previously available.